mauromotion/thoughts-in-motion/_pages/about.markdown

 Also, I might use this space to post some work in progress and experiments I do with moving (or static) images.

-Overall, I wish this space to become a little piece of the web for myself.
+Overall, I wish this space to become a little piece of the web for myself in the spirit of the [IndieWeb](https://indieweb.org/).